-Routinely conduct formalized exit interviews with commissioned personnel who voluntarily separate from
+Routinely conduct formalized exit interviews with commissioned personnel who voluntarily separate from groups that represent the viewpoints of the affected communities.
+(21st Century Policing)

 \MPD has outside agency investigate all listed events except officer involved shootings resulting in injuries.
-However,
+However, the department in order to learn what factors are driving separations.
+(K2 Intelligence Report)